Tahaa2t/Py-basics/README.md

 # Py-basics

 Hey all.
-In this repository, I'll be covering the basics of python for those who already know coading algorithm and want to shift to Python.
+I'll be covering the basics of python for those who already know coading algorithms & logics and are willing to shift to Python.